Why Low Power Matters in Digital Design

 - More transistors = more total leakage

-- At 7nm and below, leakage can reach 30-50% of total power
+- At advanced nodes (7nm and below), leakage can be 30-50% of total power

 Power Reduction Techniques